YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The default value for AUTOSWITCHLIMIT is 8386560 & the maximum value is 8388607 blocks (4GB-512 bytes).
 The minimum value for AUTOSWITCHLIMIT is 16384.
 If the difference between the AUTOSWITCHLIMIT and the allocation value is not a multiple of the extension value, YottaDB rounds-down the value to make it a multiple of the extension value and displays an informational message.
 YottaDB produces an error when the rounded value of AUTOSWITCHLIMIT is less that the minimum value.

-If you specify values for ALLOCATION, EXTENSION, and AUTOSWITCHLIMIT for a region such that (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT), either using GDE or MUPIP SET -JOURNAL, YottaDB sets ALLOCATION to match the AUTOSWITCHLIMIT, and produces a JNLALLOCGROW message.
+If you specify values for ALLOCATION, EXTENSION, and AUTOSWITCHLIMIT for a region such that (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT), either using GDE or MUPIP SET JOURNAL, YottaDB sets ALLOCATION to match the AUTOSWITCHLIMIT, and produces a JNLALLOCGROW message.

 At journal extension time, including journal autoswitch time, if (ALLOCATION+EXTENSION>AUTOSWITCHLIMIT) for a region, YottaDB uses the larger of EXTENSION and AUTOSWITCHLIMIT as the increment to warn of low available journal disk space.
 Otherwise, it uses EXTENSION.